-We present data from the largest, prospective community-based cohort study to date and quantify the contribution of various COVID-19 symptoms and symptom-combinations to RT-PCR positive COVID-19 case-finding.
-Our study is unique in that it simulates PCR testing in a clinical trial situation.
-Newly-symptomatic individuals were investigated at three days of symptom onset, and a second analysis of symptoms that occurred within seven days of symptom onset was also included to capture delayed symptom triggers.
-We confirm the significance of symptoms (e.g. fever, cough, anosmia/ageusia) widely used for triggering a RT-PCR test and identified additional symptoms such as fatigue, headache, sore throat, and diarrhoea to define the most efficient symptom combinations.
+We present data from the largest, prospective community-based cohort study to date and quantify the contribution of COVID-19 symptoms and symptom combinations to COVID-19 case-finding.
+Our study is unique in that it simulates PCR testing in a clinical trial.
+Using RT-PCR as the gold standard for detecting COVID-19, we assessed the sensitivity and specificity of symptoms occurring within three days of symptom onset.
+An analysis of symptoms occurring within seven days of symptom onset aimed to capture delayed symptom triggers.
+We confirm the significance of fever, cough, and anosmia/ageusia, widely used to trigger RT-PCR testing and identified fatigue, headache, sore throat, and diarrhoea as additional symptoms for efficient COVID-19 case finding.